Updated: Dec 10, 2020

 A. Tips for Configuring Your System:

 Configuring your own backup sump pump system lets you size each component to meet your specific needs.
-If you get a lot of water coming into your pit, then a bigger sump pump is the way to go to make sure you stay ahead of the pit filling up.
-A smaller sump pump will handle slower rates of water coming.
+If you get a lot of water coming into your pit, then a bigger bilge pump is the way to go to make sure you stay ahead of the pit filling up.
+A smaller bilge pump will handle slower rates of water coming.

 The PVC piping will have to match the size of your existing plumbing for the sump pump.
 Try to avoid using a 90 degree elbow to tie the backup plumbing into the existing piping.
 The elbow creates a lot of resistance to the water flow, which will reduce the pumping capacity of the backup pump.
 A 45 degree wye works great, and is only a little more complicated to install.